FUNDED ORGANIZATIONS

 The Tacoma Music Academy formed for the purpose of advancement of music education.
 Their mission is to provide quality music education opportunities to children of Tacoma and Pierce County, regardless of income and ability to pay; to make music education accessible to underserved populations; and to promote the overall developmental benefits of music education.

-Tacoma Music Collaborative provides music students of all levels and ages the opportunity to perform on a non-competitive basis as soloist with live orchestral accompaniment in musical festivals (fall, spring) that are open to the public.
+Tacoma Music Collaborative provides music students of all levels and ages the opportunity to perform on a non-competitive basis as soloist with live orchestral accompaniment in musical festivals (fall and spring) that are open to the public.

-Founded in 1994, Tacoma Musical Playhouse presents fully-staged musicals, family theater, and specialty shows.
-TMP is the largest National and International Award-Winning community theater in the PNW with year-round educational programs.
+Founded in 1994, Tacoma Musical Playhouse (TMP) presents fully-staged musicals, family theater, and specialty shows.
+TMP is the largest National and International Award-Winning community theater in the Pacific Northwest with year-round educational programs.

 Tacoma Opera Association is Tacoma’s professional opera company, serving Pierce County and the surrounding region by offering traditional and non-traditional operatic productions in an intimate, atmospheric setting that allows audiences to experience opera in a uniquely personal way, touching the heart and stimulating the mind.

-Tacoma Sister Cities strives to enhance communication, promote goodwill and understanding and foster continuing relationships by people to people contact between Tacoma and its recognized Sister Cities of foreign nations.
+Tacoma Sister Cities strives to enhance communication, promote goodwill and understanding, and foster continuing person-to-person relationships between Tacoma and its recognized Sister Cities of foreign nations.

 Tacoma Tree Foundation’s mission is to educate, empower, and support community members in neighborhood-based greening, and help to create a greener, healthier, and more connected Tacoma area.

-For 62 years, the Tacoma Youth Symphony Association has provided inspiring, engaging music education to Tacoma area youth.
+For more than 60 years, the Tacoma Youth Symphony Association has provided inspiring, engaging music education to Tacoma area youth.
 Through weekly rehearsals, coaching sessions, masterclasses, music theory classes, summer camps, and FREE community events, TYSA teaches valuable life skills, like teamwork and discipline, while students have fun and create lasting friendships.

 Tacoma Youth Theatre is dedicated to creating high-quality theatre entirely produced by young artists.
 The company strives to build community by emphasizing core values of equity, self-esteem, empathy, responsibility, collaboration, creativity, and adaptability.